MorganStenberg/League-hub/README.md

 - I also realised that I was not checking for if a user selects the same user for both the home team and away team when adding a match to the league.
 This was fixed by using a 'cleaning method' and raising a validation error if the user in the fields for home and away teams are the same.

+- I noticed that a user could create a league with only themselves as league member, which in turn would not cause any problems but they would be stuck with a league that they cannot add matches to.
+To fix this I added a filter to exclude the current user/league creator from available choices as league members.
+So that a user has to choose at least one other user to add as league member, and then they are added automatically as league member.

 ## Deployment